kalisio/kargo/README.md

 The script will package every chart and push on our OCI registry and on a backup s3 storage.

+You can also use the `./scripts/release-dev-chart.sh $CHART` to speed up the release of a single chart.

 ### HOWTO make a chart release

  1. Prepare the new chart version, update chart version in $CHART/Chart.yaml